How Metabolic Health Shapes Cancer Prevention and Treatment

 Benefits of Intermittent Fasting

-Lower insulin and IGF-1 levels (which fuel cancer growth) (14)
+Lower insulin and IGF-1 levels that drive cancer growth (14)

 Mitochondrial Health: The Cellular Power Shift That Matters